 And then my luck changed.
 I always prefer an aisle seat so that I can make it to the bathroom when the need arises and get an opportunity to get up to stretch my legs.
 An extremely helpful flight attendant had the seating map on her phone and suggested I move to the aisle seat in the row behind.
 It turned out that I had the row to myself, and had I stayed in my allocated seat, I would have had two companions, both guys flying to the States to work on a farm for nine months.
 They earn $35,000 for the duration, and all their cost-of-living needs are provided for free.

-Lunch was served just after 3:00 pm.
+Lunch was served just after 3:00 p.m.
 When I went out with Wally and Vicki last night, I had beef pasta.
 On this menu, we had a choice of beef, chicken, or vegetarian.
-I chose chicken and one more time was amazed at how heat hot the meal is.
+I chose chicken and one more time was amazed at how hot the meal was.
 It included chickpeas as a starter and a not-too-satisfying dessert that defied being identified.

 My flight attendant was gracious to explain why all these flights were delayed and what caused the ripple effect.
 Apparently, one jet got hit by lightning and had to return to Atlanta for repairs.
 That took more than a day and caused the subsequent flights to all get delayed.
 Frankly, I have no idea how they will get back on schedule.
 In any event, this mishap is nowhere near as bad as the disaster with Southwest Airlines last Christmas in America when more than 16,000 flights were canceled or delayed.